 Most vanities are poor storage spaces because they’re designed for the convenience of plumbers, not for you.
 While that big, open box is nice for installing pipes, it leaves you with jumbled storage and wasted space.

-But you can convert that box into useful space by installing any or all of these three upgrades.
+But you can convert that box into useful space by installing any or all of these three small bathroom storage ideas.
 You’ll expand the real estate under your sink and make it easy to find anything in seconds.
 Even a beginning DIYer can build all three projects in a weekend, at a total cost of about $75.

 Project 1: Swing-Out Shelf